-Broccoli pills are expensive and researchers show that, as with most of these vitamins and phytochemicals, it is far more beneficial directly from your food.
+Broccoli pills are expensive but researchers have shown that, as with most of these vitamins and phytochemicals, it is far more beneficial to get them directly from your food.

-Always looking for short cuts, our brave new world seems obsessed in purchasing their well-being from a bottle rather than taking the sage's advice.
+Always looking for short-cuts, the inhabitants of our brave new world seems obsessed with purchasing their well-being from a bottle rather than taking the sage's advice.

 Hippocrates (460 - 370 BC)

 Notice in the photograph above that we harvested the main head from our branching broccoli a week ago, and then it started sending up these side shoots; they apparently have even more sulforaphane.

 In any event, you get far more food from the branching type which goes on bearing for a few months, though the florets get smaller.

 Eventually it flowers and then the bees go crazy, for both nectar and one can see them carrying full pollen baskets.

 The sulforaphane would also be carried back to the hive in the nectar and pollen, I would presume.

 That is the reason we only do a very coarse filtering of our raw honey to allow all the pollen through, also carrying its benefits for our well-being.

 Researchers have found that bruising and chopping the broccoli florets, followed by very light cooking as in a stir fry is best.